 Despite my criticisms of Sweet Water “Organics,” I still believe in the viability of the use of aquaponics as a means of growing produce in urban settings, and now Jesse Hull and Molly Stanek of Imagine Aquaponics are bringing their expertise to a new project here in Milwaukee.

 As reported by Katherine Keller of the Bay View Compass, the building that currently houses troubled aquaponics operation Sweet Water “Organics” is up for lease.
-Commercial Realty Advisors, LLC has listed the space occupied by Sweet Water Organics, 2151 S. Robinson Avenue for lease.
-Described as ideal for light distribution, industrial service, or manufacturing the […]

 Ed.
 Note: Edited to reflect the fact that the folks at SWO want the job creation conditions contained in their original loan with the City of Milwaukee removed before the loan is transferred to the non-profit Sweet Water Foundation.